sophiaellis1313/tidelatest/_posts/2025-09-19-sailing-the-central-dalmatian-coast.md

 Komiža remains a working fishing town, far less touristy than Vis Town.
 A small fleet of traditional wooden fishing boats still operates here, especially in summer, when fishermen venture out in groups using age-old methods passed down through generations.

 The harbour is exposed to westerly winds, especially the Ponente, which can make the anchorage unsafe.
 The Jugo, while partially blocked by the breakwater, can also create rough and uncomfortable conditions.
-It's best to consult weather forecasts carefully before spending the night.<br>[*sailingcollective.com*](https://www.sailingcollective.com/)
+It’s best to consult weather forecasts carefully before spending the night.<br>[*sailingcollective.com*](https://www.sailingcollective.com/)